-Goodwill of HK\$4,501,000 (2020: HK\$4,539,000) and trademark of HK\$10,362,000 (2020: HK\$10,451,000) are allocated to the Group's cash-generating unit in the design, manufacturing, marketing and distribution of energy efficient lighting products related to the acquisition of Fern-Howard Limited ("CGU B").
+Goodwill with cost of HK\$4,501,000 (2021: HK\$4,501,000) and trademark with cost of HK\$9,278,000 (2021: HK\$10,362,000) were allocated to the Group's cash-generating unit in the design, manufacturing, marketing and distribution of energy efficient lighting products related to the acquisition of Fern-Howard Limited ("CGU B").
 The Group performs impairment tests on goodwill and trademark annually, or more frequently if there is any indication that it may be impaired, by comparing the recoverable amount to the carrying amount as at the date of the consolidated statement of financial position.

-During the year ended 31 December 2021, due to worsening business performance of CGU B, the directors of the Group conducted an impairment review on the related assets of CGU B.
+During the years ended 31 December 2022 and 2021, due to worsening business performance of CGU B, the directors of the Group conducted an impairment review on the related assets of CGU B.

 The recoverable amount of the CGU B has been determined based on a value in use calculation.
 The calculation uses cash flow forecast projections based on financial budgets approved by management covering a five-year period.
 Cash flows beyond the five-year period are extrapolated using a steady 2% growth rate.
 The management determines budgeted gross margin based on past performance and their expectation of market development.
-The cash flow projections, growth rates and discount rate have been reassessed as at 31 December 2021 taking into consideration higher degree of estimation uncertainties in the current year due to how the Covid-19 pandemic may progress and evolve and volatility in financial markets, including potential disruptions of the Group's operations.
-The pre-tax discount rate applied to the cash flow forecast is 21% (2020: 18.1%) and it reflects specific risks relating to the relevant operating unit.
-The sales growth rate applied to cash flow forecast is ranged from 2% to 14% (2020: 10% to 55%).
+The cash flow projections, growth rates and discount rate have been reassessed as at 31 December 2022 taking into consideration higher degree of estimation uncertainties in the current year due to how the Covid-19 pandemic may progress and evolve and volatility in financial markets, including potential disruptions of the Group's operations.
+The pre-tax discount rate applied to the cash flow forecast is 21% (2021: 21%) and it reflects specific risks relating to the relevant operating unit.
+The sales growth rate applied to cash flow forecast is ranged from 1% to 2% (2021: 2% to 14%).

-Based on the value in use calculation, the recoverable amount is lower than the carrying amount of CGU B and thus an impairment loss of HK\$4,501,000 (2020: Nil) on goodwill and an impairment loss on HK\$2,499,000 on trademark (2020: Nil) was recognised for the year ended 31 December 2021.
+Based on the value in use calculation, the recoverable amount is lower than the carrying amount of CGU B and thus an impairment loss of HK\$6,779,000 on trademark was recognised for the year ended 31 December 2022 (2021: impairment loss of HK\$4,501,000 and HK\$2,499,000 on goodwill and trademark respectively).